-Lean the upper part of the fire screen against the top door opening making sure to insert the top fire screen brackets behind the primary air deflector as in (Detail A).
+Lean the upper part of the fire screen against the top door opening making sure to insert the top fire screen brackets behind the primary air deflector.

 Lift the fire screen upwards and push the bottom part towards the stove then let the fire screen rest on the bottom of the door opening.